 Sony can’t do anything about the shortcomings of vinyl records, but with the PS-LX310BT it takes a decent stab at delivering a straightforward and super-convenient record player.

-Sony PS-LX310BT design − It eschews flash for a straightforward and smart-looking aesthetic
+Sony PS-LX310BT design − Eschews flash for straightforward aesthetic

 No surprises here.
 The 310BT is a rectangular box with a circle on it.
 The plastic construction feels lightweight, but proves perfectly sturdy.
 It looks smart in its matte-black finish, and the clear dust-cover is in no way flimsy.
 The way the 20cm tonearm is offset slightly in its pivot adds a brief – and welcome – design oddity.

-Sony PS-LX310BT features − A turntable that offers an accessible and hassle-free vinyl playing experience
+Sony PS-LX310BT features − A hassle-free vinyl experience

 “Convenience” is the name of the game here, and the 310BT does plenty to make your vinyl experience as painless as possible.

 The moving-magnet cartridge is attached, set to a sort-of acceptable 3g tracking weight and with bias and anti-skate all taken care of too.
 All that’s required is for you to put on the aluminium platter and put the drive belt around the motor pulley.